zzzprojects/docs/learndapper.com/pages/hierarchical-data.md

 ![Image](/images/16-05-2019-08-47-09.png)

-The following code shows how to use the `ExecuteReader` and `GetRowsParser<T>` methods to populate three collections based on the type of contract currently being read:
+The following code shows how to use the `ExecuteReader` and `GetRowParser<T>` methods to populate three collections based on the type of contract currently being read:

 ```csharp
 var tvContracts = new List<TvContract>();